Jake Long: Baltimore Ravens

 On July 26, 2016, Long agreed on a 1-year deal with the Baltimore Ravens.
 Due to concerns over his surgically repaired knee, the Ravens requested that Long sign an injury waiver.
 Long declined the request and never signed the contract, making him a free agent.

 Minnesota Vikings

 On October 11, 2016, Long was signed by the Vikings.
 He suffered a torn achilles against the Redskins in Week 10 and was placed on injured reserve on November 15, 2016.

 Retirement

 On April 24, 2017, Long announced his retirement from the NFL.

 Personal life

-After surviving the fire during his second year of college, Long got a tattoo of Saint Joseph on his right bicep.
+After surviving the fire during his second year of college, Long got a tattoo of Saint Joseph on his right biceps.
 His aunt had placed a card of the saint under his pillow while he was in the hospital in intensive care.
 He also has a tattoo of the family name on his other arm.
 Long has two brothers: John and Joseph ("Joe").
 Joe Long attended Wayne State University.
 Jake Long married his college sweetheart, Jacqueline Laurian, on March 10, 2012.

+After his accomplished career in high school and collegiate football in the state of Michigan, Long was enshrined into the Michigan Sports Hall of Fame on October 17, 2024.